CS2212Team10/NoteHub/README.md

 ## Synopsis

 NoteHub is a note-sharing web application that enables students to post text notes from peers.
-Users create profiles, sign in, and make text posts.
-The note posts enable users to rate individual notes.
+Users create profiles, sign in, post text notes, and join courses.
+Users can "star" individual notes.

 ## Repository Organization

-- To navigate to the sign up page, go to http://localhost:8080/signUp
+- To navigate to the sign up page, go to http://localhost:8080/signup
-- To navigate to the sign in page, go to http://localhost:8080/signIn
+- To navigate to the sign in page, go to http://localhost:8080/signin
-- To navigate to the first user page, go to http://localhost:8080/home?user=1

 ## Installation/Run Instructions

-1. Clone the NoteHub repository from https://github.com/CS2212Team10/NoteHub
+1. Assuming that JDK and a grails framework is installed, clone the NoteHub repository from https://github.com/CS2212Team10/NoteHub
-2. Install Grails, if not already installed
+2. Open the project from a VCS source a
-3. bootRun the application on IntelliJ
+3. Run the application on IntelliJ

 ## Contributors